testofthings/toolsaf/documentation/VerifyingSecurityStatements.md

 | `Logical`         | Connection does not represent a physical connection and thus cannot be verified |

 Connection properties and their verdicts are listed below their respective connections.
 Connection properties can include, e.g. [certmitm](Tools.md#certmitm) results.

+### False Positives

+If you determine that one or more properties marked with a `Fail` verdict in the statement output are false positives, you can mask them.
+More information on masking can be found [here](MoreStatementFeatures.md#masking-false-positive-tool-outputs).